SAP-archive/xsk/docs-site/docs/setup/kyma.md

     - Navigate to your SAP BTP global account.
 You can access your Trial account in the SAP BTP cockpit from [here](https://account.hanatrial.ondemand.com/).

 !!! warning "Warning"
-    At the time of writing these setup instructions _(19.08.2021)_, creating a HANA Cloud service instance in the SAP BTP Kyma environment was not possible, thus the setup is currently suitable only for **test** & **demo** purposes.
-You can find a workaround solution [here](https://github.com/SAP/xsk/discussions/394).
+    At the time of writing these setup instructions _(20.12.2021)_, creating a HANA Cloud service instance in the SAP BTP Kyma environment was not possible, thus the setup is currently suitable only for **test** & **demo** purposes.
+To workaround this limitation:

+    - Create HANA Cloud service instance in `Cloud Foundry`, allowing traffic coming outside of the `SAP BTP Cloud Foundry` environment.
+    - Add manually some environment variables in the Kubernetes `Deployment` _(described bellow)).

+    > To learn more about this limitation and join the GitHub discussion go [here](https://github.com/SAP/xsk/discussions/394).

 ## Steps
 ---